 MarciKids is a play on words.
 It's an acronym for Midwestern Acid Reflux Children's Institute and is also short for Marcella (Marci).

 The study's primary focus was on the treatment of babies suffering with acid reflux and it began shortly after Dr. P was well into his research and development stages of Zegerid.
 The proton pump inhibitor invented by Dr. P and only immediate release PPI on the market.

-It quickly became clear to Dr. P and Marci that infants were not responding to treatment of a PPI effectively.
+It quickly became clear to Dr. P and Marci that babies were not responding to treatment of a PPI effectively.

 MarciKids study showed that in most cases, babies responded best to higher doses and more frequently per day because of their extremely high metabolisms.
 This PPI dosing page explains how these principles work and why they are so effective.

 Dr. P: "What we learned was that infants metabolize the PPI drugs very quickly (~3 times faster than adults) and most importantly that the very low doses of PPIs (like Prevacid) that were being used were way too low to see any benefit and in some cases made matters worse by creating what is commonly know to most moms with little refluxers as The acid battle."

 Dr. P created all formulations for proton pump inhibitor compounds used today in compound pharmacies across the world.
 Those formulations are called: